 Stopping antidepressants: how

 1. Educate/prepare the patient well ahead of time and repeatedly.

-3. If the patient stops them AMA [against medical advice] abruptly and they are doing well then leave them off.
+3. If the patient stops them abruptly and they are doing well then leave them off.
 Watch for manic symptoms.
 (Sometimes patients get better despite our best efforts.)

-5. Warn patients that they will have mood swings if they do this.
+5. Warn patients that they will have mood swings [as they taper].
 Warn patients that they will have mood swings if they don’t do this, probably worse.
 Warn them of this over and over again.
 The point is to try and stop them from major panic when they do have a down.

 6. Slowly is best.
 The slower the better.
 I usually wait . . . at least 6 – 8 weeks between dosage decreases.
 Prozac/fluoxetine can be an exception to this.